WordPress Content Filtering Guide

 It’s safe to say that few web users enjoy the ‘hunt and peck’ method of finding what they’re looking for online.
 Whether it’s a product they want to purchase, entertainment content, or a key piece of information, providing easy search and filter functionality for your content is one way to improve your website’s UX.

 Here at WP Engine, we strive to bring you the best developer resources, so you can build innovative digital experiences for your customers.
-Check out our WordPress hosting plans, and start improving your website today!
+Check out our WordPress hosting and our flexible plans, and start improving your website today!